Computational Complexity of Minimal Trap Spaces in Boolean Networks: Results

-We now consider any BN whose local functions are encoded either as truth tables, BDDs, or double DNFs (Petri net encoding).
-We prove computational complexity results of the MINTRAP and IN-MINTRAP problems by reduction of TAUTOLOGY on 3DNF (clauses have at most 3 literals).
+We now consider any BN whose local functions are represented either as truth tables, BDDs, or double DNFs.
+In Theorem \ref{thm:tt}, we prove the lower bound results to the computational complexity of MINTRAP and IN-MINTRAP problems by reduction of TAUTOLOGY to 3DNF.
+Combined with the upper bound results presented in Sec. \ref{subsec:upper-bound_results}, the completeness is shown.

 Consider the encoding of the clauses $\phi$ as the BN $f$ defined by \eqref{eq:reduction_locally_monotone_1}--\eqref{eq:reduction_locally_monotone_4}.
-Remark that all local functions but $f_{n+k+1}$ in \eqref{eq:reduction_locally_monotone_3} depend on at most 5 variables, thus each of them can be encoded in constant space and time as truth table, BDD, or double-DNF.

-The local function $f_{n+k+1}$ in \eqref{eq:reduction_locally_monotone_3} depends on $k+1$ variables, where $k$ is the number of clauses in the DNF, and is true whenever at least one of the clause can be evaluated to true and the component $\vb x_{n+k+2}$ is false.
-This definition can be incorporated by appending $k$ additional components with at most two literals to the BN so that the $j$-th element of the additional components is evaluated to be true if either $c_j$ is true or the $(j-1)$-th element is true for $j \in [1,k]$.
-Then, the $k$-th of the additional components is true whenever at least one clause of $\phi$ can be evaluated to true.
-We adapt this idea by expanding locally monotone BN \eqref{eq:reduction_locally_monotone_1}--\eqref{eq:reduction_locally_monotone_4} to \eqref{eq:reduction_tt_1}--\eqref{eq:reduction_tt_6}.
+Remark that all local functions but $f_{n+k+1}$ in \eqref{eq:reduction_locally_monotone_3} depend on at most 5 variables, and thus each of them can be encoded in constant space and time as a truth table, a BDD, or double DNFs.
+However, the local function $f_{n+k+1}$ in \eqref{eq:reduction_locally_monotone_3} depends on $k+1$ variables, where $k$ is the number of clauses in the DNFs.
+Therefore, converting this local function may require an exponential time and space.
+We resolve this issue by appending a small number of auxiliary variables that correspond to local functions having a constant size.
+Note that \eqref{eq:reduction_locally_monotone_3} is true whenever at least one of the clauses can be evaluated to be true and the component $\vb x_{n+k+2}$ is false.
+This definition can be incorporated by appending $k$ additional components with at most two literals to the BN so that the $j$-th element of the new components is evaluated to be true if either $c_j$ or the $(j-1)$-th element of the new components can be true for $j \in [1,k]$.
+As a consequence, the $k$-th of the additional components is true whenever at least one clause of $\phi$ can be evaluated to be true.
+We adapt this idea by expanding locally monotone BN \eqref{eq:reduction_locally_monotone_1}--\eqref{eq:reduction_locally_monotone_4} to \eqref{eq:reduction_tt_1}--\eqref{eq:reduction_tt_6}, which can be encoded in constant space and time as truth table, BDD, or double DNFs.
+We employ Remark \ref{obs:tt_expansion} and Lemma \ref{lem:truth-table} to prove Theorem \ref{thm:tt}.